 I’ve been hard at work this month getting all set up in a local artist’s gallery, Art Works @ Pacific Grove, where I can write, display, and sell my book!
-Its in the American Tin Cannery if you ever get a chance to stop by, and is open to the public on weekends from 1-4 pm.
+It’s in the American Tin Cannery if you ever get a chance to stop by, and is open to the public on weekends from 1-4 pm.
 We’ll also have opening nights on the 3rd Friday of each month from 6-9 pm, with music and refreshments, and this fall I will offer a writer’s workshop in the classroom (more information about this later).
-We had a great grand opening with wine, food, music and over 300 people in attendance, and a very grand time was had by all!
+We had a great grand opening with wine, food, music, and over 300 people in attendance, and a very grand time was had by all!

 Now, on to the business of writing.
-There are two classic ways to begin a long journey: you can throw everything you might need in your suitcase and head out in a general direction with your final destination in mind, trusting that eventually you will get there, or you can clearly define your mode of transportation, your route and stops on a map, and define your needs before hitting the road.
+There are two classic ways to begin a long journey: you can throw everything you might need into your suitcase and head out in a general direction with your final destination in mind, trusting that eventually you will get there, or you can clearly define your mode of transportation, your route and stops on a map, and define your needs before hitting the road.
 Which sounds more appealing to you?
 Which is more effective?
 While the first approach might work well for setting out on a grand adventure while traveling (I know this from experience, as I have been prone to both methods in various aspects of life), the second approach comes with far fewer headaches along the way, less backtracking and getting lost, and hopefully, fewer pages being tossed out the window like yesterday’s news.
 When it comes to writing, whether a long-term project or short, everyone can benefit from developing a story map to start the project on track and keep it progressing toward the desired destination.

 But first things first, now that you know where TIP #4 is leading.
 Why do I call it a story map instead of an outline?
 Did you feel that little cringe that just happened somewhere deep within you at the use of the word, outline?
 There it is again!
 I have never seen a more dreaded word in the writing world.
-Professional writers, amateurs, students – they all react on some level to both the word and the task, because let’s face it, outlining your story is a four letter word – WORK.
+Professional writers, amateurs, students – they all react on some level to both the word and the task, because let’s face it, outlining your story is a four-letter word: WORK.
 It takes the creativity out of creative writing, and it means sitting down and plotting the steps necessary to move your characters from A to Z in their story when you don’t yet have all the details.
-BUT, it is oh so helpful, and effective, and time-saving, and (insert any other synonym for essential here).
+BUT it is oh so helpful, and effective, and time-saving, and (insert any other synonym for essential here).
 If you talk to ten different writers, you will likely find that they all partake in some form of outlining (whatever they call it), and that they each have a different approach.
 Writing, in any form, involves some form of creativity.
 Yes, even writing an outline.
 Okay, so to ease the pain, let’s call this next step a story map, which sounds far more adventurous and exciting, but proves to be pretty darn important on any given journey, no matter what you call it.

 A story map, when used correctly, turns out to be a writer’s (your) best friend, personal assistant, and external memory backup (or second brain as I like to call it).
-So what’s in a map?
+So, what’s in a map?
 As you know, there are many different types of maps: road maps that help you plot a course from one point to another, city maps that tell you where to find important locations like hospitals and airports, topographic maps that tell you elevation changes and give you the lay of the land, ocean maps that tell you navigation routes, underwater features, and water depths, globes that show you where all the countries and capitals are in relation to one another, and sky maps that show you where to find stars and constellations at different times, in different seasons, from wherever you are.
 That’s a LOT of information, right?
 You wouldn’t want to use a sky map to plot a route from your house to the nearest park, but a road map of your neighborhood would work great!
 That means it is important to select the right type of map for your needs, before you start creating it.

 All maps have certain features in common.
 They all come with a legend (who, what, and why) to help you understand and use them, they all provide a scale (when and where) to help you figure out logistics, and they all focus on a target area relevant to you.
 That means a good story map should contain the five Ws you’ve been hearing about ever since grammar school: who, what, when, where, why, and, if you so desire, your map can even tell you how.
 It’s a snapshot, a catalog, a calendar, and a who’s who, all rolled into one easy access, searchable, document.